 - This breach of duty caused the victim’s injury.

 An invisible clock known as the statute of limitations begins to run the moment an accident happens.
 Victims who are injured in the accident must file a personal injury claim for damages before the clock expires.
 In most situations, car accident victims will have two years from the date of the accident to file a claim.
 A victim who does not file a claim within this timeframe will likely miss out on the opportunity to get the money they need.

 However, if the government is to blame, victims have an even shorter window of opportunity to file a claim.
 Victims who believe that the government is responsible for their injuries must file a special administrative claim with the government itself within six months of an accident.
 The government will review the claim, and either approve or deny the request for compensation.
 If the claim is denied, which is usually the case, the victim will have an additional six months to file a traditional civil claim.

 Filing a Personal Injury Claim After a Lancaster Car Accident

 If you’ve been injured in a Lancaster car accident you may be entitled to compensation for the harms you have suffered.
 The money you recover in a lawsuit can help to pay for costly medical bills, make up for lost wages, and compensate for the emotional distress you’ve endured.
-Call the Lancaster personal injury lawyers at Joshua W. Glotzer, APC for more information about the benefits of filing a personal injury claim for damages.
+Call the Lancaster personal injury lawyers at Glotzer & Leib, LLP for more information about the benefits of filing a personal injury claim for damages.
 You have a limited amount of time to act, so do not hesitate to call us today.
 We will review your case, outline your rights as an accident victim, and explain the steps involved in filing a claim.